+We have delivered all kinds of equipment, from ones that will allow the lab to use automated labels to reduce errors to automated cell counters and purification systems that will allow the research to progress further.
 The university will use the equipment to research diseases like Zika, Chikungunya, Dengue, and HIV in their a newly-created Institute for Tropical Medicine and Global Health.
 It will allow faculty to expand their research to include molecular biology.
 They also plan to add practicals to chemistry and biochemistry courses for undergraduate medical students and develop a Master’s program in health sciences research.

 UNIBE’s shipment filled a 20-foot container and weighed 2.3 tons.
 It comprised equipment donated by 24 US-based corporations, universities, and research institutions!
 Learn more about our donors here.

 “I’m tremendously proud of this milestone!
 It demonstrates the depth of our corporate donors’ generosity and the breadth of scientific talent we’ve been able to support and catalyze around the world.”
 Nina Dudnik, PhD, Seeding Labs founder & CEO

 Our Instrumental Access program has given thousands of students the opportunity to get hands-on scientific training in their home countries.
 It’s opened up new avenues of research for faculty, who are looking for solutions to issues of global importance like Zika and HIV.

 There is no “one size fits all” delivery.
 Each shipment of Instrumental Access equipment is unique, hand-picked by our partner scientists to suit their specific research and teaching needs.
 Our tailored approach helps ensure the highest and best use of donated equipment.